-Our Integra Learning Disabilities & Mental Health provides family-centred, evidence-informed direct clinical services to children and youth ages 8 to 18 with diagnosed learning disabilities and mental health issues in Toronto.
+Our Learning Disabilities and Mental Health Services (formerly Integra) provides family-centred, evidence-informed direct clinical services to children and youth ages 8 to 18 with diagnosed learning disabilities and mental health issues in Toronto.
 Our summer residential therapy program, Towhee Summer Residential Program, serves children ages 10 to 18 from across the province.
 Our Community Education and Engagement program provides training and public education without geographical boundary limitations.

-Our Healthy Child Development program includes five Early Learning Centres (child care centres) and the Parkdale-High Park EarlyON Child and Family Centre.
+Our Healthy Child Development program includes four Early Learning Centres (child care centres) and the Parkdale-High Park EarlyON Child and Family Centre.
 The program provides young children with a healthy start in a child-focused, play-based early learning environment.